Pennsylvania Solar Incentives for 2025: Net Metering, SRECs, and the Federal Tax Credit

 Net energy metering has been available in the Keystone State for over 15 years, making it one of the longest standing solar incentives in Pennsylvania.
 Overseen by the state’s Public Utilities Commission (PUC), all of Pennsylvania’s investor-owned electric utilities must provide 1-to-1 net metering credits for the excess solar energy generated by their residential customers.

-By compensating PA solar panel owners for the electricity they create and send to the electric grid at retail rates, net metering helps to keep PA homeowners’ electric bills and annual energy expenses low, thereby increasing the overall value of their solar panel system.
-Credits typically roll over from month to month and reset once per year when any excess energy that has been generated is redeemed at a reduced rate, the utility’s price to compare.
+By compensating Pennsylvania solar panel owners for the electricity they create and send to the electric grid at retail rates, net metering helps to keep homeowners’ electric bills and annual energy expenses low, thereby increasing the overall value of their solar panel system.
+Credits typically roll over from month to month and reset once per year in June when any excess energy is redeemed at a reduced rate called an annual true-up.

-Whether you are a customer of Citizens Electric Co, Duquesne Light Co, PPL, PECO, or another utility, we recommend reaching out to your electricity provider directly to learn more.
+Whether you are a customer of First Energy, Duquesne Light, PPL, PECO, or another utility, we recommend reaching out to your electricity provider directly to learn more.
 Your eligibility for net metering in Pennsylvania can also be discovered when working with a local solar expert.

 If you get electricity from a third-party supplier, it’s often a good idea to switch back to your utility.
 Utilities are required to provide net metering credits, while third-party suppliers aren’t.